Overview

 Endpoint

-request will retrieve the subscription.
+A GET request will retrieve the subscription.
 A DELETE

 request will delete the subscription.
 You cannot update a subscription at this time.
-If you want to modify a subscription, you will need to delete it and create a new one.
+If you want to modify a

 What triggers notifications?

-events are triggered by any change in the video metadata.
-This includes any change to the video made in Studio or through a CMS API write method.
-There are also system events that will trigger video-change
+any change to the video made in Studio or through a CMS API write method.
+There are

 Changes that will trigger an event include: